mncc8337/balls/README.md

-# grav
+# balls
-simple gravitational force demo on SDL3
+some balls simulation stuff, in SDL3